truongle1110/truongle1110.github.io/_posts/2025-01-16-blog-reason.md

 ---

 Today is January 16, 2025, the same day I wrote this first blog.
 Actually, I created this webpage more than 2 weeks ago, when it was a holiday in almost all Western countries (I guessed).
 Honestly, in the beginning, I made this page just to consider it like an online portfolio, which (I think) will help me to get recognition from some recruiters or professors in the future when I finish the PhD.
+Blogs are not something very unfamiliar to me, I do it quite often.